CNES/pepsal/README.md

 ### Operating System

-PEPsal is distributed in debian packages compatible with Ubuntu versions 14.04 and 16.04.
+PEPsal is distributed in debian packages compatible with Ubuntu.

 For any other distribution/version, the source code is available for compilation.